thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 You may use the inbox table to browse the notifications and mark them as read.
 You may also switch the view to browse all notifications.

-TODO: image
+{% include images-gallery.html imageCollection="notification-center-inbox" %}

 ### Sent

 The "Sent" tab displays the status of sent notifications.
 You may use the "Notify again" button to copy an existing notification and send it again.

+{% include images-gallery.html imageCollection="notification-center-sent" %}

 Also, you may investigate issues with the delivery of certain notifications here.
 In case of delivery issues, the corresponding notification row will have information about the recipient who missed the update.
 This typically happens when the email address is wrong, or the phone number is not configured.

-TODO: image

 ### Recipients

 The "Recipients" tab displays the list of notification recipients.
 You may create and delete notification recipients here.

+{% include images-gallery.html imageCollection="notification-center-recipients" %}

+To add notification recipients, follow these steps:

+ - Click the "Add recipients" button in the upper right corner of the Recipients window;
+ - In the new window, enter the name of the notification recipients;
+ - Next, select one of the two types of recipients: platform users and Slack entities.
+Recipients group defines either a set of platform users or set of Slack entities;
+ - From the "User filter" list, select who you want to send messages or notifications to;
+ - Click "Add".

+{% include images-gallery.html imageCollection="notification-center-recipients-1" %}

+You can also add a new recipient at the stage of creating a new notification:

+ - Start creating a new notification.
+In the "New notification" window (in the "Recipients" field) click the "Create new" button;
+ - Enter the name of the notification recipients;
-There are two types of recipients: platform users and Slack entities.
-Recipients group defines either a set of platform users or set of Slack entities.
+ - Next, select one of the two types of recipients: platform users and Slack entities.
+Recipients group defines either a set of platform users or set of Slack entities;

-TODO: image
+ - From the "User filter" list, select who you want to send messages or notifications to;
+ - Click "Add".

+{% include images-gallery.html imageCollection="notification-center-recipients-2" %}

 ###### Platform users

 There are several user filters that help you to define a recipient group.
 The scope of the filter depends on the role of the user that creates the recipient group.

+{% include images-gallery.html imageCollection="notification-center-platform-users" %}

 For **System Administrator**:

  * *All users* - all users of the platform.
 Includes all tenant administrators and all customer users;

-TODO: image

- * *Tenant administrators* - set of tenant administrator users that are selected based on the list of tenants or their tenant profiles.
+ * *Tenant administrators* - set of tenant administrator users that are selected based on the list of tenants or their tenant profiles;

-TODO: image
+ * *Affected tenant administrators*;

+ * *System administrators*.

 For **Tenant Administrator**:

  * *All users* - all users of the current tenant.
 Includes the tenant administrator and all customer users;

-TODO: image

  * *Tenant administrators* - all administrators of the current tenant;

-TODO: image
+ * *User list* - selected users;

+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+ * *User group list* - selected user group;
+{% endif %}

  * *Customer users* - all users that belong to customers of the current tenant;

-TODO: image
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}

- * *User list* - selected users;
+ * *User role* - selected user role;

-TODO: image
+{% endif %}

  * *Users of the entity owner* - all users that belong to the entity owner.
 For example, users of the customer that owns the device or tenant administrators if the device is not assigned to the customer;

-TODO: image

  * *Affected user* - The user that is affected by the notification trigger event.
 For example, the person that is assigned to investigate the alarm event;

 ###### Slack entities

 As a platform user, you may send notifications as a Slack message to a list of Users or Channels.
-Both public and private channels are supported.
+Both public and private channels and direct messages are supported.

-**Note:** Tenant administrator must configure a Slack API [token](https://api.slack.com/authentication/token-types) in the *System Settings -> Notification* tab.
+{% include images-gallery.html imageCollection="notification-center-recipients-slack" %}

 ### Templates

 The "Templates" tab displays the list of notification templates.
 You may create, copy and delete notification templates here.

-TODO: image
+{% include images-gallery.html imageCollection="notification-center-templates" %}

 The template defines the content of the notification and the set of delivery methods to use.
 Each template contains a notification subject and message.